sanemishinazugawa11/StyleCraft/README.md

 StyleCraft is a website where you can try different font and color combinations.
 This app consists of sample websites on which you can try different design combinations.

+# Downloading the fonts
+Get the font from /public/fonts folder and use it int your project.This folder contains opensourced free-licensed fonts to use.

 # Local setup

 This is a next.js project bootstrapped with create-next-app